eggjs/circular-json/README.md

 Serializes and deserializes otherwise valid JSON objects containing circular references into and from a specialized JSON format.

+Notice: This module is fork from [circular-json](https://github.com/WebReflection/circular-json) which is already deprecated, we don't change anything of it but remove the deprecate message.
+Egg.js only use it to format and display application's configurations.

 - - -

 ## The future of this module is called [flatted](https://github.com/WebReflection/flatted#flatted)